cs3org/OCM-API/IETF-RFC.md

 * its request body containing a JSON document representing an object with the following string fields:
-  * REQUIRED: `recipientProvider` - FQDN of the Invite Receiver OCM Server
+  * REQUIRED: `recipientProvider` - FQDN of the Invite Receiver OCM Server.
-  * REQUIRED: `token` - the Invite Token.
-The Invite Sender OCM Server SHOULD recall which Invite Sender OCM Address this token was linked to
+  * REQUIRED: `token` - The Invite Token.
+The Invite Sender OCM Server SHOULD recall which Invite Sender OCM Address this token was linked to.
-  * REQUIRED: `userID` - the Invite Receiver's identifier at their OCM Server
+  * REQUIRED: `userID` - The Invite Receiver's identifier at their OCM Server.
-  * REQUIRED: `email` - non-normative / informational; an email address for the Invite Receiver.
-Not necessarily at the same FQDN as their OCM Server
+  * REQUIRED: `email` - Non-normative / informational; an email address for the Invite Receiver.
+Not necessarily at the same FQDN as their OCM Server.
-  * REQUIRED: `name` - human-readable name of the Invite Receiver, as a suggestion for display in the Invite Sender's address book
+  * REQUIRED: `name` - Human-readable name of the Invite Receiver, as a suggestion for display in the Invite Sender's address book
 * using TLS
 * using [httpsig](https://datatracker.ietf.org/doc/rfc9421)